 Niowave is operating a closed-loop cycle to domestically produce high-purity Ac-225 and other alpha emitters from Ra-226 using a superconducting electron linear accelerator.
 The electron beam impinges on a photon converter to irradiate the Ra-226, inducing a photon-neutron reaction to Ra-225, which decays to Ac-225.
 Ac-225 is eluted continuously from the target vessel then centrifugal contactors are used to harvest and purify Ac-225 through a separation cascade.
-Unlike other production methods, including proton linacs (spallation of Th-232) and proton cyclotrons (Ra-226 bombardment), Niowave’s method does not generate any Ac-227 contamination in the Ac-225 product.
+Unlike other production methods, including proton linacs (spallation of Th-232) and proton cyclotrons (Ra-226 bombardment), Niowave’s method does not generate significant amounts of Ac227 contamination in the Ac-225 product.
 Niowave’s superconducting linacs can handle higher production output (>500 Ci per year using a 20 MeV, 210 kW beam) than any other method.
-Demonstration-scale production of 10 mCi batches of Ac-225 at Niowave’s HQ has begun and will be complete in April 2019.
-Niowave is in a unique position to quickly take the lead in manufacturing alpha-emitters for cancer therapy.
+Demonstration-scale production of Ac-225 at Niowave began in 2019, putting Niowave in a unique position to quickly take the lead in manufacturing alpha-emitters for cancer therapy.